College of Science and Health > Academics > Mathematical Sciences > Graduate Programs

 Current DePaul undergraduates can apply to enter the

-The Applied Mathematics (MS) and Applied Statistics (MS) graduate programs are designed to provide students with a strong quantitative background for employment in business, industry, or government.
+Applied Statistics (MS) graduate programs are designed to provide students with a strong quantitative background for employment in business, industry, or government.
 The programs also provide a solid foundation for students interested in pursuing PhD-level graduate work in Applied Mathematics or Applied Statistics.
-Coursework for these programs is offered on weekday evenings at DePaul's Lincoln Park campus.
+On-campus classes for these programs are offered on weekday evenings at DePaul's Lincoln Park campus.

 Mathematics for Teaching (MS) graduate programs are designed for current and prospective teachers of Mathematics at the secondary and community college levels, including career-changers who have not previously completed a degree in Mathematics.
-Coursework for these programs is offered on weekends at DePaul's Lincoln Park campus.
-Click here to download the tentative course schedule for Summer 2019 and Autumn 2019.
+On-campus classes for these programs are offered on weekends at DePaul's Lincoln Park campus.

-The graduate program in Pure Mathematics (MS) is designed for students whose career goals will be furthered by graduate-level training in mathematics, including students who plan to pursue a PhD in Mathematics or a closely-related field.
-Coursework for this program is offered on weekday evenings at DePaul's Lincoln Park campus.
+Pure Mathematics (MS) is designed for students whose career goals will be furthered by graduate-level training in mathematics, including students who plan to pursue a PhD in Mathematics or a closely-related field.
+On-campus classes for this program are offered on weekday evenings at DePaul's Lincoln Park campus.